godaddy/gasket/packages/gasket-helper-intl/docs/api.md

 [LocalePath] | URL path to a locale .json file
 [Lang] | Language code only
 [Locale] | Language code with region
+[LocalesState] | State of loaded locale files [LocalesProps] | Props for a Next.js page containing locale and initial state [LocaleStatus] | Fetch status of a locale file

 ## LocaleUtils